If a dog is constantly licking its paws, it may seem like a harmless habit, but it often signals an underlying problem.

 Older dogs, or those with joint problems, may lick their paws as a response to pain.
 Arthritis, hip dysplasia, or other orthopedic issues can cause discomfort in the legs and paws, prompting repetitive licking.

-Owners may notice stiffness, limping, or reluctance to exercise along with the paw licking.
+You may notice stiffness, limping, or reluctance to exercise, along with paw licking.

 Pain-driven licking is often a sign that a dog is struggling with mobility and may benefit from pain management strategies.